Why Do You Measure Performance?by Stacey Barr

 One common intention for using KPIs is to make sure that the strategic initiatives are being implemented as planned.
 “We have 57 strategies, and they all matter.
 We need to be sure we get them all done.”

-Perhaps this is why so many organisations have so many of what I think is a completely useless type of performance measure: “the milestone”.
-But people will argue until they’re blue in the face that reaching a milestone for a project or initiative means that performance must be better.
-How so, exactly?
+Perhaps this is why so many organisations have so many performance measures that aren’t real measures at all: the milestone.
+But people will argue, seemingly until they’re blue in the face, that reaching a milestone for a project or initiative means that performance must be better.

 Reason 6: To achieve targets set by the strategy.

-Focus on how far current actual performance levels are from targeted performance levels, and using cause analysis and process improvement techniques to find good ways to lift current performance levels until they “reach the targets”.
+With the KPIs that are direct evidence of the results that matter most, it’s easier to focus on how far current performance levels are from targeted performance levels.
+And these KPIs steer us in the right direction with cause analysis and process improvement techniques to find good ways to lift current performance levels until they reach those targets.

-When most people in a company or organisation have this reason for measuring performance, I’d describe it as a continuous improvement or results-oriented culture.
+When most people in a company or organisation have this reason for measuring performance, it suggests a continuous improvement and results-oriented culture.
 It could be a very energising place to work.

 Reason 7: To continually improve capability to achieve the organisation/company vision.

 Imagine turning up to work each day, knowing that virtually everything you and your colleagues were going to do was verifiably contributing to making the world a better place?

-TAKE ACTION: It might be a good conversation to have with your colleagues: why do you measure performance?
+There are no doubt more than seven reasons people have for measuring performance.
+Who knows how many there are?
+But it might be a good conversation to have with your colleagues: why do you measure performance?
 What are your reasons?
 Why do you bother?
 What value comes from doing it?
-What value should come from it?
+What value should come from doing it?
 How can your approach to performance measurement improve, so it can better fulfil this purpose?

 Connect with Stacey